 That was his ticket to a sweeping brand of pop-culture fame.
 Together with the Grateful Dead, he came to embody flowery '60s idealism while blending in elements of the Beat Generation, rock and roll, the blues, jazz, American folklore, songs of drifters and dreamers, 17th century balladry and shamanic trance drumming.
 It was all there, wrapped up in a chaotic musical package.
 Some nights you got lucky, and it was the greatest show on Earth.
 Other nights, it was still pretty good.

-A testament to that: Decades after his passing, Jerry Garcia’s music lives on.
-His former bandmates all continue to play with their own projects; others continue to cover Garcia’s music, applying his unique template to their own work.
-For a lot of musicians, Jerry’s music is akin to an instruction booklet – or at the very least, a great motivator.
+A testament to that: Decades after his passing, Jerry Garcia's music lives on.
+His former bandmates continue to play with their own projects, including Dead and Company; others continue to cover Garcia's music, applying his unique template to their own work.
+For a lot of musicians, Jerry's music is akin to an instruction booklet – or at the very least, a great motivator.
 These 20 career highlights illustrate why.

 After a brief stint in the Army, from which he was promptly kicked out after a mere six months, Jerry Garcia moved to Palo Alto, Calif.
 There, he integrated himself with the burgeoning folk scene around Stanford University and Kepler's Books in Menlo Park, Calif.
 In 1963, he met Sara Ruppenthal, a Stanford student with an affinity for folk and bluegrass music.
 Soon, the pair were playing together at the local folk clubs along the peninsula, such as the Tangent and the Boar's Head.
 Sara and Jerry married and had a daughter, Heather.